Commemorating OBSSR: A History in Milestones

 May, 2013

-The OBSSR issues an FOA Funding Opportunity Announcement in 2013, and again in 2018, to promote educational courses that prepare students to meet biomedical, behavioral, and clinical research needs.
-These FOAs also serve to stimulate public health education and outreach geared toward groups underrepresented in behavioral and medical research.
+OBSSR issues a funding opportunity announcement in 2013, and again in 2018, 2021, 2022, and 2025 to promote educational courses that prepare students to meet biomedical, behavioral, and clinical research needs.
+These projects also serve to stimulate public health education and outreach geared toward groups underrepresented in behavioral and medical research.

 2014